 - Map of US Poker Rooms

 - 4 Keys to Preparing for Long-Term Poker Travel

 Scenario 3: It’s the Weekend and I Want My Pick of $1/$2 and $2/$5 Tables

-Once again, there is an amazing diversity of options.
-In New Hampshire, you can find 6 to 8 tables of $1/$2 No Limit and 1 to 3 tables of $2/$5 on almost any Saturday at Boston Billiards, Hampton Falls, or Chasers.
-In Southern New England, you can find 12 to 15 tables of $1/$2 and 2 to 5 tables of $2/$5 at MGM Springfield, Twin River, Mohegan Sun, and Foxwoods.
+Once again, there is a great diversity of options.
+In New Hampshire, you can find 6 to 10 tables of $1/$2 No Limit and 2 to 3 tables of $2/$5 on almost any Saturday at Boston Billiard Club or Chasers.
+Southern New England offers 8 to 13 tables of $1/$2 and 2 to 5 tables of $2/$5 at MGM Springfield, Mohegan Sun, and Foxwoods.

-On Sundays, MGM and the Connecticut rooms still offer 6 or 7 $1/$2 tables, but the numbers resemble weeknights more than they do high flying Saturdays.From New Hampshire through southern Connecticut, there is an incredible range of cash and tournament poker options throughout the week.
+In the before-times, games fell off considerably on Sunday.
+No longer.
+As mentioned previously, cash poker play remains strong across New England regardless of the day.From New Hampshire through southern Connecticut, there is an incredible range of cash and tournament poker options throughout the week.
 Click To Tweet